Skip to content

 Facilities

 • The Museum Shop is full of souvenirs inspired by our collections and prices start from 50p.
+You can pre-book goodie bags starting from £3 per child after you have made your booking.

 • There is a water fountain in the Welcome Area.